Embedding in Recommender Systems: A Survey: Embedding Learning of Matrix Format

 A solution to address classification challenges with large-scale sparse data lies in feature combination.
 Factorization Machines (FM) \cite{rendle2010factorization} effectively compress numerous sparse features, reduce parameter magnitude, and maintain performance simultaneously.
 Fundamentally, FM substitutes the interaction term in regular logistic regression with the dot product of latent factors.
 A strategy involves concatenating one-hot vectors representing user and item IDs to create the input feature vector $\mathbf{x}$.
 Alternatively, auxiliary feature vectors linked to users and items can also be combined.
 Second-order feature combinations are then considered.
 For input feature vector $\mathbf{x}$, the output value expression $\Phi_{\rm FM}(\mathbf{x})$ of degree $d=2$ in factorization machines is given by:

 where computation time is linear due to the concept of introducing high-order interactions based on linear regression.
-The dot product of $k$-dimensional vectors $\mathbf{v}_i$ and $\mathbf{v}_j$ is computed as:
+The dot product of $k$-dimensional vectors $\mathbf{v}_i$ and $\mathbf{v}_j$ is:

 Parameters $\mathbf{w} = (w_1,\cdots,w_n)^T \in \mathbb{R}^{n}$ and $\mathbf{V} = (\mathbf{v}_1,\cdots,\mathbf{v}_k)^T\in\mathbb{R}^{n\times k}$ are used, where $w_0$ and $w_i$ represent bias and parameter for the $i$-th variable respectively. $k$ signifies the dimension of learned latent embeddings, while $n$ denotes the dimension of the original feature vector.
 FM facilitates model resolution by replacing $w_{i,j}$ with the dot product of vectors $v_i$ and $v_j$, effectively achieving the factorization process.
 When FM exclusively uses user and item IDs with binary interaction outputs, its prediction process aligns with FunkSVD \cite{DBLP:journals/corr/abs-2203-11026}.
 Nonetheless, FM extends its reach by incorporating the embedding mechanism's features and extending to diverse feature sets, bolstering flexibility and applicability.
+While factorization machines effectively handle sparse features through second-order interactions, they face computational challenges when dealing with numerous categorical fields in real-time scenarios.
+Recent work has explored more efficient approaches for handling field interactions in latency-critical applications.
+Low-rank field-weighted factorization machines~\cite{shtoff2024low} explore the low-rank decomposition of field interaction matrices to reduce computational complexity while maintaining modeling expressiveness for online serving scenarios.
+Moreover, the limitation of modeling only pairwise user-item interactions has been highlighted, as real-world systems often exhibit complex, higher-order feature dependencies.
+To address this, GraphFM~\cite{wu2025graphfm} introduces a graph-based factorization machine framework that explicitly models higher-order feature interactions via graph neural networks, significantly extending the expressive power of traditional FM models.